jrsmith3/tec/README.md

 the codebase has not been changed.
 The tag message should include a list of issues that are included in the release; copying from the `CHANGELOG` is sufficient.

+## Automation via GitHub actions
+This repo contains several automations located in the `.github/workflows` subdirectory.
+These automations leverage the `tox` functionalities described above.
+See the source of these workflows for more details about their behavior, input parameters, and return values.